socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 ### Instructions (Synopsis, Definition)

 There is no single path to APIs and service endpoints of quality and style.
-When "surfing" the Web searching for advice regarding API design and (micro-)service size (or asking the elders), one "rides" at least seven "waves" of analysis and design work:
+When "surfing" the Web searching for advice regarding API design and (micro-)service size (or asking the elders), one "rides" at least seven "waves" of analysis and design work (called steps from now on):

 <!-- Source: https://miro.com/app/embed/o9J_ko6VkCM=/? -->
 ![Service Design Workflow :Seven Steps from Analysis to Design, Realization, Evolution](images/SDPR-SevenServiceDesignSteps.png)